SURFnet/surf-token-based-access/phase-1/phase-1-report.md

 # SURF token-based access project

+Abbreviations:
+* AS: Authorisation Server (in OAuth and in general)
+* GUI: Graphical User Interface
+* RD: SURF Research Drive (a service that provisions file servers including GUI)
+* RS: Resource Server (in OAuth)
+* SURF: The ICT cooperation of Dutch research and education institutes
+* SRAM: SURF Research Access Management
+* SRC: SURF Research Cloud (a service that provisions virtual machines)
+* VM: Virtual Machine

 ## Report of phase 1
 Ponder Source was asked to look into the possibilities for establishing token-based access between SURF Research Cloud (SRC) in the role of client, SURF Research Drive (RD) in the role of resource server, leveraging the position of SURF Reseach Access Management (SRAM) in the role of authorisation server.